Linux

 Let's Encrypt

 The Let's Encrypt is a free service that provides SSL Certificates.
-We going to use a utility called certbot to renew our certificates.
+It uses a utility named certbot to renew our certificates.

-These certificates expires in a short period of time.
-So having a systemd unit to renew the service every month avoid your domains to have their certificates expired.
+These certificates expire in a short period.
+So having a systemd unit to renew the service every month prevents your domains from having their certificates expire.
 Replace the DOMAINS list with your domains, as EMAIL with your e-mail address.

 Description=Lets encrypt renewal with Certbot